 "The standards are to be applied prospectively and do not require Federal agencies to retrofit existing electronic and information technology.
 As agencies upgrade and change their electronic and information technology, they must comply with the standards."

 Federal agencies have additional responsibilities under Section 501 and Section 504 of the Rehabilitation Act.
 These Sections require that agencies provide reasonable accommodation to employees with disabilities and provide program access to members of the public with disabilities and take other actions necessary to prevent discrimination on the basis of disability in their programs.

-The HHS Office on Disability (OD) oversees the implementation of Section 508 at HHS.
+The HHS Office of the Chief Information Officer (OCIO) oversees the implementation of Section 508 at HHS.
 Visit this site to learn more about the OD's activities and leadership.

 The U.S. Access Board's Section 508 Homepage provides information on Section 508 law, frequently asked questions, and standards.

 The Section 508 Homepage provides Section 508 tools, resources, standards, and news.